-Isabel Gunn was born into a farming family living near Banff in northern Aberdeenshire.
+Isabel Gunn was born into a farming family living at Gollachy near Portgordon in what is now Moray.
 She went on to graduate in 1903 from the University of Aberdeen with the Degrees of Bachelor of Medicine and Bachelor of Surgery.
 After graduation, Isabel married the Rev George Kerr, who had served as a Methodist missionary in Africa.

 The two lived together in England until 1907 before being sent by the Wesleyan Methodist Missionary Society to the Indian state of Hyderabad.
 George helped establish an industrial school, while Isabel looked after the health needs of local residents.
 She learned to speak the local language, Telegu, and travelled around local villages, often in a bullock cart, caring for the sick.